openimis/openimis_docs/web_app_vb_user_manual.rst

 Login Access
 ------------

 To access the software, Users, must have a valid User Name and Password, provided by the “IMIS Administrator”.
 In the browser address bar type URL of the openIMIS and request the start page.
-Login page will appear (:ref:`image1`).
+Login page will appear (:ref:`Image 1<image1>`).

 .. _image1:
 .. figure:: /img/user_manual/image1.png